pragmaticslaboratory/deloreanjs/README.md

 - **Fix a bug while an application is executing.** Keep a Web application working while a developer fixes a bug.
 This means that the developer does not require stopping the application execution to carry out a postmortem analysis.

 - **Improve understanding of a bug.** Repeatedly modify variable values associated with a bug to improve understanding of its cause.
-This can save a large number of executions (* * ie * * time) because DeloreanJs allows developers to reuse the same execution trace with potentially different values in variables to discover the reason for the bug.
+This can save a large number of executions (*i.e.,* time) because DeloreanJs allows developers to reuse the same execution trace with potentially different values in variables to discover the reason for the bug.

 - **Experiment hypothetical scenarios.** Experiment hypothetical scenarios of a Web application execution.
 This allows developers to explore diverse evolutions from an execution point with different variable values.